Economics

 Work placement

 Get career ready with a work placement and leave as a confident professional in your field.
-You can choose to spend 12 months working in any organisation in the world, and receive University support from our dedicated team to secure your dream placement.
+You'll spend 9 to 12 months working in an organization either in the UK or internationally.
+You'll receive University support from our dedicated team to help you apply for work placements.
 Work placements take place between stages 2 and 3.

 You'll gain first-hand experience of working in the sector, putting your learning into practice and developing your professional expertise.